eli-rosee/Team5-Software-Engineering/README.md

 # Team5-Software-Engineering Setup Instructions

-To run this program, you need to install a Debian Virtual Machine.
-The .iso download can be found on the Debian website.
-We used virtual box for VM capabilities

   1. Install the Debian virtual machine provided by Instructor Jim Strother
      - All instructions in read me assume access to this specific VM